troyfitzg/GE2019-2020-Assignment/README.md

 If I have time in the end, I will try to add some extra flare such as a title screen and character changing.

+### Starter Project

+In this repo I've included a small starter project based around my assignment , so far the player can control the characters movement and i've made a small start on the landscape generation code, the code runs through a for loop and instantiates an array of prefabs that I give to it.